 Entrepreneurs: David Mayer and Bill Walton

-Clean Bottle is a water container that unscrews from the bottom as well as the top for ease of cleaning.
-Founded in 2010, Clean Bottle created the world’s first sports bottle with a removable, easy-to-clean bottom cap.
-After 3 years and 54 prototypes, Dave Mayer has accomplished that goal and appropriately named His invention The Clean Bottle.
+Clean Bottle is a water container that is made with ease of cleaning in mind by unscrewing from the bottom as well as the top.
+Founded in 2010, The world’s first sports bottle with easy-to-clean and a removable bottom cap is created by Clean Bottle.
+Dave Mayer has accomplished that goal after 54 prototypes, and 3 years working on and appropriately named His invention The Clean Bottle.

-Clean Bottle is now in over 5000 stores nationally and 6 countries, with a variety of bottles and hydration products for cyclists, hikers, runners, yoga, CrossFit, and more.
+Clean Bottle is now in 6 countries, and in over 5000 stores nationally with a variety of hydration products and bottles for hikers, cyclists, runners, CrossFit, yoga, and more.

 |$200k for 10%||NO DEAL||NO SHARK|